Hoyasumii/avengers-endgame/README.md

 [Nebula (2014) is suddenly in pain and opens up future Nebula's memories.]

-RHODEY (Memory): We just, wait around for this Quill guy to show up, and then he leads us to the Power Sto
+RHODEY (Memory): We just, wait around for this Quill guy to show up, and then he leads us to the Power Ston